esciencecenter-digital-skills/software-support-essentials/CONTRIBUTING.md

 The only important fields at this point are `category`, `title`, and `thumbnail`.

 The `category` field should be one of the categories mentioned on the [main page](https://esciencecenter-digital-skills.github.io/software-support-essentials/).
+Any changes to the order of categories or their names should be set in the config.json file, in the root directory.
-The `title` field should be the title of the module.
+The `title` field should be the title of the module; it will be shown on the main overview page.
 The `thumbnail` field should be the name of the thumbnail image, which should be placed in the `static/stories/_modulename/` directory.
 This image shows up on the index page.
 Eventually, we will use customized icons for this; currently, we use dummy images.
 Check any of the existing modules for an example.

+The `id`, `author` and `trl` (technical readiness level) properties are currently not used, but they are still here for legacy reasons.

 Note that the path to the thumbnail image is relative to the `_modulename/` directory, as opposed to any images inside the text.